 Introduction

 The Recommendation [ITU-T M.3384] specifies and classifies intelligence levels applied to a system based on the framework of AITOM [ITU-T M.3080] (AITOM-based system).
-The Recommendation [ITU-T M.3385] further define qualitative evaluation method with evaluation criteria.
+The Recommendation [ITU-T M.3385] further defines qualitative evaluation methods with evaluation criteria.
 The characteristics of criteria for intelligence level are described based on whether or to what extend AI capabilities are applied into systems and particular operation tasks.
 These Recommendations are helpful to identify the shortcomings and guide the intelligent evolution of systems.

 Besides, intelligence levels evaluation of systems which follow the framework of AITOM needs further support with additional quantitative based on effectiveness indicators.
-The results of the evaluation are required to be value-oriented and provide more information on the effects and benefits of applying AI in terms of operation optimization, cost reduction, service , customer experience upgrade, etc.
+The results of the evaluation are required to be value-oriented and provide more information on the effects and benefits of applying AI in terms of operation optimization, cost reduction, service fulfillment, customer experience upgrade, etc.

 Principle for determination of effectiveness indicators